nagyist/edx-platform/docs/en_us/course_authors/source/developing_course/course_subsections.rst

 A subsection that is hidden from students is not available, regardless of the published state of any units.

-The following example shows how an subsection that is hidden from students is displayed in the outline:
+The following example shows how a subsection that is hidden from students is displayed in the outline:

 TBP